gordonmod8/team_project/README.md

+# Predicting Credit Card Fraud:
-# Comparison of Accuracy of Simple Supervised Learning Models in Predicting Credit Card Fraud
+## *A Comparison of Supervised Learning Models*
-## *Team Project 1 - Group 2*
+### UofT-DSI — Team Project 1
+### Group 2 — Sarita Rana, Elizabeth Yeo, Okky Rijanto, and Gordon Geringas

 ## Abstract
 Global losses in credit card fraud have risen from over USD 18 B in 2014 to over USD 33 B in 2024 [(Statista)](https://www.statista.com/statistics/1394119/global-card-fraud-losses/).
 The timely detection of fraud and the application of interventions can help credit institutions attenuate impact of these crimes on a massive scale.
-There are many statistical models available to apply fraud detection and each will yield a different accuracy.
+There are many statistical models that could predict fraud from transaction data and each will yield a different accuracy.
 In order to aid in model selection we investigate the accuracy of several supervised learning models in predicting fraud.

 ## Introduction